psu-libraries/fams_tools/README.md

   To run this locally, there is a setup.sh script that has been configured to run docker-compose, build the image locally and set up the services locally.
 This service will spin up a local mysql db and the ruby web application.
   The dependencies for the script to work
-  1. Set up your environment variables in a .env file (a .sample.env provided)
+  1. Set up your environment variables in a .env file (a .sample.env provided) - Check vault for pw: vault/secrets/secret/show/fams_tools
   2. Install docker and docker-compose
   3. Get the password for the database
   *.
 To run the script: